andrew-bibb/cmst/README.md

 There is a PKGBUILD for this project in the Arch Linux AUR.

+The Provisioning Editor and VPN Provisioning Editor both register a root helper to assist in editing files in directories owned by root (/var/lib/connman and /var/lib/connman-vpn).
+In order to use the root helper you must be a member of the proper group, and this group varies by distribution.
+To get the proper file for your distribution you need to provide it on the qmake line.
+Currently there are files for Arch Linux, Slackware, and Debian.
+If you are on Arch you don't actually need to supply the distro as that is the default if one is not supplied, but it is not wrong to do so.

-If you are not on Arch download the release and extract the files.
+If you are not on Arch or don't choose to use the AUR download the release and extract the files.
 Then run:

-    qmake
+    qmake DISTRO=xxxx
     make
     make install (as root)

+Where xxx is one of [arch, debian, slackware).
+Distro names are case sensitive.